iainhouston/iainhouston.github.io/_posts/2022-05-02-swiftmail_to_symfony_mailer.markdown

 }
 ```

-And now we will probably need Xdebug to see exactly what data we are being passed in `$variables` so at this point I will refer those of you like me, are without  PHPStorm or a PHPStorm configured for Xdebugging,  to a previous post where I describe how to deploy [PHP 8.1's Xdebug 3 with Atom](https://iainhouston.com/atom_xdebug_client/).
+And now we will probably need Xdebug to see exactly what data we are being passed in `$variables` so at this point I will refer those of you who, like me, are without  PHPStorm or a PHPStorm properly configured for Xdebug,  to a previous post where I describe how to deploy [PHP 8.1's Xdebug 3 with the excellent Atom editor](https://iainhouston.com/atom_xdebug_client/).

 Changes to templates
 --------------------